 I am a research associate in the Institute of Public Health at the University of Cambridge, seconded to the PHG Foundation.
-My current research examines challenges involved in ‘translating’ biomedical research from ‘bench to bedside’.
+My research the process of translating’ biomedical research from ‘bench to bedside’.
 It currently focuses on the implications of biomarker-based definitions of Alzheimer’s disease and of the identification of observational cohort research as a resource for experimental medicine and clinical trials.
 This work builds on previous ethnographic research in a neuroscience lab researching a range of neurodegenerative disorders, focussing on the connections between epidemiology, experimental medicine and clinical practice.

 My PhD research, completed in 2009, was conducted at University College London.
 Focussing on the case of biopharming – the production of pharmaceuticals in genetically modified crops – it explored the geographies of scientific futures, bringing together work in the ‘sociology of expectations’ with the geographies of food and technoscience.
 It examined the problematic relationship between biopharming and standardised conventional biopharmaceutical production, and the discursive, material and spatial strategies through which researchers repositioned the technology.
 My thesis is available to read and download here.